Eseperio/css-editor/ROADMAP.md

   input, and therefore the css rules generated.
 - [ ] When user hovers the selector input, highlight the element(s) matching that selector in the page with the blue overlay.
+- [ ] Margin items overflow because they are in a subpanel.
+Fix it.
+- [ ] Allow to customize the action buttons in pannel, enabling or disabling them, also the css generated panel
+- [ ] Add some kind of subpanel for each advanced rule.
+- [ ] Ensure that the options already available in groups are not repeated in advanced panel.
+- [ ] The border properties can be defined independently for each side, so we need to do something like with padding and margin, to allow user to define different values for each side.
+- [ ] There are still many properties in advanced panel that can be added to main groups.
+Review them and add the most useful ones.
+- [ ] There are a set of properties that are dependant on others, like align-items that only makes sense if display is flex or grid.
+We should hide or disable those properties when they don't make sense.
+Also those properties must be in same panel.
+So whenever a user changes display to flex, the flex properties appear in the same panel.